cfcraig/uw-dart/uw-dart-ws-plan-20221114.md

 ```

 **In English**: "The dataframe `grades` gets [ `<-`] the result of reading the csv file "data/Grades_quarter1.csv", with the universal name repair option enabled."

+# START HERE NEXT TIME FOR CONVERTING THIS DOCUMENT INTO A QUARTO PRESENTATION

+## Exploring the ` dataframes

 Let's take a look at the contents of the dataframes using the `glimpse()` function